Mirabile, Missouri

-Mirabile is an unincorporated community in Caldwell County, in the U.S. state of Missouri.
+Mirabile is an unincorporated community in western Caldwell County, in the U.S. state of Missouri.

 History

+Mirabile, established in 1848 by William Marquam, is the second oldest community in the county.
 A post office called Mirabile was established in 1849, and remained in operation until 1941.
 Mirabile is a name derived from Latin meaning "wonderful".

+Geography

+The community is located on Missouri Route D about 5.5 miles southwest of Kingston, Missouri.
+The reservoir Simmons Lake lies to its northeast, and the source of Tub Creek is just to the southeast.
+The community is but a few sparsely settled blocks in size.